The Hydropower Sustainability Assessment Protocol and Operation Risk Awareness and Preparedness Rating (ORAPR)

 One of the challenges of Risk Assessments lies in defining proper metrics for the consequences of hazards hits.
-When the Risk Assessment bears on a well-defined facility, the task is easier than if the study bears on large and multifaceted systems exposed to risks, like, for example, copper theft or information warfare at national scale, or, similarly, if we are dealing with
+When the Risk Assessment bears on a well-defined facility, the task is relatively easy.
+Easier than if the study bears on large and multifaceted systems exposed to risks.
+Among these, for example copper theft or information warfare at national scale, or, similarly, if we are dealing with

 rational funds allotment and justification for critical infrastructure.